Our Staff

 “Joining American Prairie feels like a homecoming.
 I feel like I’m giving back to lands that raised me; to the cottonwoods I climbed as a kid; to the birds I excitingly spotted each time they return from migration; to the grasses that grew alongside me at all stages of my life.
 I feel honored to be part of an organization that works to ensure these incredible sights of the prairie are preserved and shared.”

-Robyn is responsible for planning, organizing, and executing all aspects of American Prairie's Ken Burns American Heritage Prize.
-This role includes cultivating relationships with members of the National Jury and National Nominating Committee in preparation for the selection of each year's Prize recipient in November, strategizing with American Prairie's Development Team, and coordinating the Prize Presentation Event each May.
+Robyn is responsible for planning, organizing, and executing all aspects of American Prairie's events and the Ken Burns American Heritage Prize.
+This role includes cultivating relationships with event hosts and members of the National Jury, strategizing with American Prairie's Philanthropy Team, and coordinating logistics for regional events and the Prize Presentation Event.
 A Montana native, she holds a Bachelor of Science in Psychology from Montana State University.
-Robyn is active in the Bozeman community, and has served on the Sweet Pea Festival Board for 20 years.
-She also serves as a Trustee for Bozeman Summit School, where she was the Associate Head of School for nearly 13 years before joining APR in December 2013.
+Robyn is active in the Bozeman community and served on the Sweet Pea Festival Board for 20 years.
+Prior to joining American Prairie in December 2013, Robyn was the Associate Head of School for nearly 13 years at Bozeman Summit School.

-As a fourth generation Montanan, I’m eager to learn from and contribute to American Prairie Reserve’s courageous and progressive initiative to preserve a significant portion of this beautiful state for leisure, research, and enjoyment for many generations to come.
+As a fourth generation Montanan, I enjoy learning from and contributing to American Prairie’s courageous and progressive mission to preserve a significant portion of this beautiful state for leisure, research, and enjoyment for many generations to come.

 As the HR and Benefits Administrator, Sam maintains smooth daily operations, oversees payroll, and supports team needs, helping to foster a positive work environment.
 She has a bachelor’s degree in entrepreneurship from the University of St. Thomas in St. Paul, Minnesota, and is a member of the Society for Human Resources Management and a Certified Professional of Human Resources.
 Sam moved to Montana in 2021 to work in Human Resources at Big Sky Resort, where her love for the mountains grew.
 Now, she’s excited to join American Prairie, a company dedicated to preserving Montana’s beauty.
 With a background in skiing and traveling to mountain towns, Sam is thrilled to live and work in a place where she can pursue her outdoor passions while helping protect the landscapes she loves.